How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Ideal range: 15–20°C (59–68°F).
 Room temperature is your sweet spot.
 Avoid storing pouches near radiators, heaters, direct sunlight, or in warm cupboards above the stove.

 Why it matters: Heat accelerates flavour degradation and can dry out the filling.
-Warm storage can reduce shelf life by weeks or even months.
+Warm storage can make pouches taste stale sooner.
 If your pouches already taste off, it may also be worth checking whether common side effects like reduced sensation are caused by storage rather than the product itself.

 Where to store: A cool cupboard, pantry shelf, or bedroom drawer works perfectly.
 Avoid kitchens with temperature fluctuations.